 11. Invite Friends to Split Costs

-One of the best ways to save money when traveling is to share the cost of accommodations and transportation with travel companions.
+One of the best ways to save money when traveling is to share the cost with travel companions.
 Rather than saving up for a solo trip, ask a friend or a group of friends to join you.

 12. Avoid Traveling in Peak Tourism Season